AyaanAkbar05/front-end-final-project/README.md

 # TaskMaster

 TaskMaster is a full-stack project and task management application built with a modern JavaScript stack.
-It includes secure authentication, project and task CRUD operations, and a clean SPA frontend built with React and TypeScript.
+It includes secure authentication, project and task CRUD operations, and a clean frontend built with React and TypeScript.

 ---